 This course allows you to combine the study of an Oriental language and culture with Latin and/or Greek and the study of the ancient world.
 There are two options: Classics with Oriental Studies (Q8T9) and Oriental Studies with Classics (T9Q8).
-In each case the subject mentioned first is the main subject (approximately two-thirds of the degree) and the second subject is an additional subject (approximately one-third of the degree).
+In each case the subject mentioned first is the main subject (about two-thirds of the degree) and the second subject is an additional subject (about one-third of the degree).

 Oxford is ideally placed for the combined study of Classics and Oriental Studies, not least in the numerous and varied teaching staff in each faculty, and the resources of the Ashmolean Museum and the Sackler Library.